Studentidrettsforbundet/studentidrett-backend/README.md

 ### Dependencies

-Dependencies are stored in `requirements.txt`, and is installed by running `pip install -r requirements.txt`.
+Dependencies are stored in `requirements.txt`, and is installed automatically by Docker and manually by running `pip install -r requirements.txt`.

 After adding a new dependency, add it to `requirements.txt` in the proper subsection, or create a new fitting subsection. \
 Running `pip freeze > requirements.txt` to update the dependency list will add many unnecessary packages and dependencies of dependencies, and should not be used.

 ## Installation and running locally
 Running the project locally can be done using either Docker or running it as a normal Python and Django project. \
-The installation guide assumes [Python 3](https://www.python.org/downloads/) has already been installed.
+The installation guide assumes [Python 3](https://www.python.org/downloads/) has already been installed and that the repository has been cloned.

 ### Create .env file
-For the system to run correctly it requires a set of environment variables:
+The .env file should be created inside the first `app` directory For the system to run correctly it requires a set of environment variables:

 ```
+# General
+ENV_NAME= ['local' (default), 'staging', 'production']

 # Django
 DJANGO_SECRET_KEY= [INSERT_KEY]
-ENV_NAME= ['local' (default), 'staging', 'production']

 # Postgres
 POSTGRES_DB=[DATABASE_NAME]
 POSTGRES_USER=[DATABASE_USERNAME]
 POSTGRES_PASSWORD=[DATABASE_PASSWORD]
 POSTGRES_HOST=[DEV_ENVIRONMENT_SPECIFIC]

+# Elasticsearch
 ELASTICSEARCH=[DEV_ENVIRONMENT_SPECIFIC]
 ```